samarh/samarh.github.io/index.md

 Parsed real-time data from the Twitter global feed and performed elementary sentiment analysis on English tweets using the AFINN-111 word-sentiment lexicon. <br>
 [Code]

+### Ping Pong HawkEye
+Employed computer vision techniques to create an application for detecting and tracking a table tennis ball in real time in order to analyze shot trajectories during a rally. <br>
+[Code]

 ## Teaching

 * CSE421 Data Mining, Fall 2016